HLXEasy/docker-kaspad/README.md

 ### Run `kaspad` together with `kaspawallet`

-With the compose file `docker-compose-kaspawallet.yaml` it is possible to run kaspad and kaspawallet.
+With the compose file `docker-compose-kaspawallet.yaml` it is possible to run `kaspad` and `kaspawallet`.
 In detail there will be a container which runs `kaspad` and a second one which runs `kaspawallet`.

 The `kaspad` Container is similar to the standalone version from the section before.
 The `kaspawallet` container interacts with the `kaspad` container and uses it's own Docker volume to persist data.